Northern line (Merseyrail)

-Passenger interchange to the Wirral line is available at Moorfields and Liverpool Central, and to the separately-owned City line at Hunts Cross and Liverpool South Parkway.
-Liverpool South Parkway also allows interchange with regional and long-distance services, while connections to services operated by Northern Trains are possible at Headbolt Lane, Ormskirk and Southport.
+The line has interchanges with the Wirral line, Merseyrail's other line, at Moorfields and Liverpool Central, which are subterranean stations.
+Hunts Cross and Liverpool South Parkway allow interchange with City line services, and Liverpool South Parkway also allows interchange with regional and long-distance services.
+Headbolt Lane, Ormskirk and Southport allow interchange with services operated by Northern Trains.

 Description

-The line runs from Hunts Cross in the south of Liverpool towards Liverpool Central.
-Brunswick station between and Liverpool Central was added in 1998 to provide a connection to the Brunswick Business Park.
-In the tunnel just south of Liverpool Central, the line drops into a 1970s tunnel to a lower level into the underground Mersey Railway Liverpool Central (Low Level) station.
-North of Central the line uses the Mersey Railway tunnel for about half of the route to Moorfields, an underground station built in the 1970s to replace the surface-level Liverpool Exchange.
-North of Moorfields, the route emerges from the tunnel to join the Lancashire and Yorkshire Railway lines from the former Exchange station.

-After Sandhills, the former Liverpool, Crosby and Southport Railway branches off towards Southport, while the other routes continue to Kirkdale on what was a joint section of track between Liverpool, Ormskirk and Preston Railway and the Liverpool and Bury Railway.
-After Kirkdale, the Ormskirk and Headbolt Lane lines diverge.

 Generally, trains from Hunts Cross continue to Southport, while trains to Ormskirk and Headbolt Lane start at Liverpool Central.
 Daytime trains operate every 15 minutes on each of the three routes Monday to Saturday daytime and every 30 minutes evenings and Sundays.
 Until 2017, summer Sunday frequencies on the Southport route were increased to every 15 minutes.
 There are no peak hour frequency increases but trains on the Southport and Ormskirk routes are increased to six carriages, as are weekend services during the summer on the Southport route.

 Special timetables are implemented for major events such as the Grand National meeting at Aintree and golf tournaments at Birkdale.
 These involve changing services on all branches and the closure of stations in anticipation of overcrowding risks.